Skip to main content

 This prevents agents from burning context window on unproductive loops.

-node .claude/scripts/check-guidance-consistency.js
+node .claude/scripts/check-skill-frontmatter.js

 Inner-Loop Policy